bloominstituteoftechnology/Sprint-Challenge-DOM-Javascript/ANSWERS.md

 An event listener is just a piece of code that executes when some event signal happens.
 This allows developers to design websites that can make intelligent decisions.

+#What is a constructor?
+A constructor is a method that adds properties to the instance of the object being created.